dogweather/forkful/content/en/powershell/strings/removing-quotes-from-a-string.md

 weight: 9
 ---

-## What & Why?
-Removing quotes from a string in PowerShell strips out single (`'`) or double (`"`) quotation marks wrapped around your text.
-Programmers often need to clean up strings for processing, comparison, or output purposes, especially when dealing with user input or file parsing.

 ## How to:
 You can use the `-replace` operator to strip quotes from a string.
 Here's how: